 The Company's recently updated strategic plan placed a high priority on refreshing the Gatekeeper brand and increasing marketing efforts.
-An external marketing firm has been retained to assist with refreshing the brand to better reflect the expanded vision for the Company; developing new descriptive copy, key messages, and completed a quick branding refresh to the existing website.
-A completely new corporate website is anticipated to be launched in February 2019.
-The new website will better reflect Gatekeeper's brand, core competencies, its capabilities, and will more effectively communicate to customers and investors about our vision, who we are, and what we do.
+A new corporate website was launched in February 2019 along with redesigned sales collateral that reflects Gatekeeper's brand, core competencies, its capabilities, and more effectively communicates to customers and investors about our vision, who we are, and what we do.

-To further support the marketing efforts, the Company has hired an internal marketing resource dedicated to protecting the brand and producing new branded sales collateral.
 Standards are being established for all customer-facing and investor-facing communications to ensure that materials are professional, appropriately targeted, and consistent.
 Newly branded templates for PowerPoint presentations, product sheets, business cards and letterhead have been developed and deployed.
 Gatekeeper's new public face will convey energy, excitement, quality, professionalism and opportunity.
 Above all else, it will present a reinvigorated Gatekeeper that is focused on exceeding the expectations of customers and investors.